 StazOn comes in bold colors too!
 They dry almost instantly and the harder pads are less of a mess than traditional ink pads.
 I use StazOn exclusive.y.

 If you’ve seen any of my Bibles you probably know that the medium I love as much as watercolor is Distress Ink.
 You can buy individual colors or bundles of four.
 These are my favorite colors.
 No surprise there – I love pinks and blues!
 For a tutorial on how to use distress ink check out my friend Lindsey Decor’s tutorial on YouTube

 If you prefer to buy individual ink pads then check out Scrapbook.com, they have all the colors you could imagine.
 I created a link to ALL of their distress ink options.
 NOTE: I prefer the distress ink mini’s over distress oxide and the distress crayons so make sure you’re buying the one you prefer.

 Distress Ink Blending Tools – Pads – Container

 My personal opinion: This is the best bundle I could find on Amazon for someone starting from scratch – add your mini ink pads and you have all you need.
 These tins keep my inks secure.
 Pus, I stick the blending pads for each color under the ink pad and keep it all safe inside the tin.
 It just helps me stay organized.

 These dispensers work like white out tape and they are refillable.
 This is the strongest tape I’ve found and it rolls out easily.

-For a downloadable list of my favorite basic supplies check out this blog post.
 These are my go-to’s and must have’s.